psu-efd/pyHMT2D/README.rst

 -  This package is developed and tested with SRH-2D v3.3; other versions may work but has not been tested.
+-  Currently, only flow data is processed; others such as sediment and water quality are ignored.
 -  Currently *pyHMT2D* cannot manipulate other things such as hydraulic structures in the case configuration files.
    More functionalities will be added in the future.